cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # Expected Certificate Sizes

 The CBOR encoding of the sample certificate given in {{appA}} results in the numbers shown in {{fig-table}}.
 After {{RFC7925}} profiling, most duplicated information has been removed, and the remaining text strings are minimal in size.
-Therefore the further size reduction reached with general compression mechanisms will be small, mainly corresponding to making the ASN.1 endcoding more compact.
+Therefore, the further size reduction reached with general compression mechanisms will be small, mainly corresponding to making the ASN.1 encoding more compact.
 The zlib number was calculated with zlib-flate.

 ~~~~~~~~~~~
 zlib-flate -compress < cert.der > cert.compressed